123jimin/ckp/docs/example/boj.md

 # Using CKP to Solve BOJ Problems

-Here are several example solutions for problems on [Backjoon Online Judge](https://www.acmicpc.net/), demonstrating how CKP can be used to solve competitive programming problems.
+Here are several example solutions for problems on [Baekjoon Online Judge](https://www.acmicpc.net/), demonstrating how CKP can be used to solve competitive programming problems.

 ## Problem 5615